caraya/personal-blog/content/blog/introducing-vtt.md

 I was <i>raised</i> to embrace.</pre>
 ```

-Save the file with a .vtt extension and link to it from a  element in your video.
+Save the file with a .vtt extension and link to it from an element in your video.

 #### Validating A VTT File

-It is not hard to make mistakes when creating a VTT track fille.
-Fortunately there is an [online validator](http://quuz.org/webvtt/) to help with authoring.
+It is not hard to make mistakes when creating a VTT track file.
+Fortunately, there is an [online validator](http://quuz.org/webvtt/) to help with authoring.

 It is essentially a two-step process:

-- Paste the text of your VTT file
+* Paste the text of your VTT file
-- Select the type of track you're working on
+* Select the type of track you're working on

-The results will display automatically.
+The results will be displayed automatically.

 #### Optional Cue Settings

 Cues can also be styled and moved around the screen relative to the borders of the video.
-The table below summarizes the settings avalable for cues.
+The table below summarizes the settings available for cues.

 ##### Vertical Alignment

 Name: vertical

-Values: rl (right to left) - lr (left to right)
+Values: rl (right to left) * lr (left to right)

 What is used for Vertical text alignment for languages that can be read from top to bottom